ryanwilsond/belte/docs/Buckle.md

 Specifies the output path or filename.
 This option is only valid when using the compiler on a single input, or if the all compilation phases are completed.
 You cannot specify this option in junction with *-p*, *-s*, and *-c* when multiple files are inputted.
-You cannot also never specify this option in junction with *-i*, *--interpret*, *--evaluate*, *--execute*, *-t*, or *--transpile*.
+You cannot also never specify this option in junction with *-i*, *--script*, *--evaluate*, *--execute*, *-t*, or *--transpile*.

 ### *--severity=\<severity>*